mbookham7/crdb-terraform-google-gke-single-region/README.md

 terraform apply --auto-approve
 ```

-6. When you have deployed your infrastructure you can add the three AKS clusters to your local `KUBECONFIG` file.
-Once you have done this you will be able to communicate with your clusters via `kubectl`
+6. When you have deployed your infrastructure you can add the GKE cluster to your local `KUBECONFIG` file.
+Once you have done this you will be able to communicate with your cluster via `kubectl`

 ```
 gcloud container clusters get-credentials $(terraform output -raw kubernetes_cluster_name) --region $(terraform output -raw region) --project {your_project_name}